usaid-cs/yesterday-i-learned/random.md

 - Every girl loves to eat and travel.
 Every girl loves family and friends and, sometimes "loves" good scotch or whiskey.
 - [POST/Redirect/GET](http://en.wikipedia.org/wiki/Post/Redirect/Get): by returning a 30x response in your POST, the user will be forced to GET a different page, which means the user will not be able to POST to the same page again.
 - Caps at the ends of bike handles are supposed to prevent them from making a human sausages when it hits any part of the body.
-- The [Sleeper Effect](https://en.wikipedia.org/wiki/Sleeper_effect) refers to the observation that people who badmouth others are less trusted.
-(Specifically, candidates who tell others not to vote for another candidate will receive fewer votes than if he/she had otherwise said nothing)
 - The [McCollough effect](https://en.wikipedia.org/wiki/McCollough_effect): look at a coloured pattern long enough and eventually colour will appear if you look at the same, yet B/W pattern somewhere else.
 - Those shelves at the end of grocery store aisles have a name.
 They are called _End Caps_.
-- King George V was the king who renamed the House of Saxe-Coburg and Gotha to Windsor.
-- Poor man's [Laksa](http://en.wikipedia.org/wiki/Laksa) can be imitated with [coconut whatever](http://en.wikipedia.org/wiki/Kerisik), curry, beef broth, chili oil, and cheese.
-A slightly less poor man can add fishballs instead of fish cake, and pho instead of spaghetti.
-The working man may even buy bean sprouts for the occasion, and use actual tofu puff instead of pretending tofu is okay.
 - It's possible for an egg to crack inside the hen (before it's laid).
 This can lead to infection and such.
 - Hitler was Catholic.
 - On learning [F# for fun and profit](https://fsharpforfunandprofit.com/about/): >These [banned] words include: "endofunctor", "anamorphism", "existential quantification", "beta reduction", "category theory", "final coalgebra", "Kleisli arrows", "Curry--Howard correspondence" and worst of all, the five letter word beginning with "m".